Tingling Tongue Causes

 Bottom line

-Typically, the tingling tongue goes on its own but medical attention is crucial when you notice it for many weeks and it accompanies by difficulty in speaking, facial droop.
+Typically, the tingling tongue goes on its own but medical attention is crucial when you notice it for many weeks and it accompanies by difficulty in speaking and a facial droop.

 Treating the underlying condition or root causes linked to the tongue problem is the right way to resolve this oral dilemma.